How do you want to be remembered?

 Emphasize the benefits of planning ahead

-"Relieving the burden on loved ones" was the top benefit cited by those surveyed for the Leaving a Legacy study, with 43% selecting that as the main reason for getting their affairs in order.
-Advance health care directives, durable powers of attorney for health care, wills and financial powers of attorney or revocable trusts are essential legacy-planning documents that people of all ages and income levels can benefit from.
-They not only offer you more control over your legacy, they also can help to make life easier for your family.
+In a survey by the estate planning website Wealth.com, 57% of respondents said they feared that managing their estate will be a burden on loved ones.3 Advance healthcare directives, durable powers of attorney for healthcare, wills and financial powers of attorney or revocable trusts are essential legacy-planning documents that people of all ages and income levels can benefit from.
+They not only offer you more control over your legacy, but they also can help make life easier for your family.

 “Start the conversation by bringing up a story about someone who became ill, causing upheaval in the family.
 You can say, ‘That made me start thinking about what would happen in our family.
 Here’s how I would like to see us handle it.’”

 When it comes to your healthcare, it also can help to focus the initial conversation on your personal wishes — not on the assets needed to pay for long-term care, advises Wesley.
 Talk about how your durable power of attorney for healthcare and your advance healthcare directive will reduce the need for your loved ones to make tough medical decisions during what will undoubtedly be a difficult and very emotional time for them.